3 months Premium FREE

 📊 Strategy Analysis

-- • P/FFO of 10.9x indicates the stock is cheap relative to its true operating cash flow, revealing strong fundamentals despite the GAAP P/E of 24.4x being inflated by heavy depreciation.
+- • The P/FFO valuation of 10.98x indicates the stock is cheap relative to its true cash-generating power, providing a more accurate metric than the elevated GAAP P/E.

 ⚠ What to Watch